StevenLambion/SwiftDux/README.md

 You must provide parentheses at the end of @MappedDispatch to initialize it without requiring an explicit type: `@MappedDispatch() var dispatch`

-#### onAppear() doesn't update the view when dispatching actions

-~~The built-in onAppear method does not trigger a view update.
-Use the provided onAppearAsync() instead.~~

-It is now working correctly, but it only seems to run on views directly attached to a view controller under the hood.
-Typically this is the View directly passed to a NavigationLink.
-The onDisappear modifier is still not working.
-I'm unsure if it's some kind of optimization or incomplete functionality.

 #### TextField caret doesn't keep up with text while typing

 Starting with beta 5, using an ObservableObject with a TextField causes the caret to fall behind the text changes while typing too fast.
 This doesn't appear to effect @State properties, but I have been able to reproduce it using a simple ObservableObject based model.
 I submitted a ticket.

-#### View doesn't update after it dispatches an action

-~~See next issue below.
-For some reason, the observable object for dispatched actions is ignored by SwiftUI after its parent view has re-rendered in some cases.
-The observable object used by the state continues to work fine.
-I'm currently investigating the issue.
-The current fix is to manually implement the updateWhen(action:) function to rerender the view.~~

-This has been fixed by changing the dispatch connection from an environment object to an environment value.
-I had previously tried this in earlier betas, but it didn't work as expected.
-It appears to be fixed in the current beta.

-#### SwiftUI doesn't properly resubscribe to bindable objects after their initial creation.

-~~Create all bindable objects outside of SwiftUI before binding them.
-Avoid recreating the objects.~~

-~~Apple says this is fixed in beta 4.
-A quick test project appears to confirm it.~~

-~~This appears to be almost fixed, but I'm still seeing it occur in one instance.
-I have not been able to verify if it's a bug in SwiftUI or a side-effect of its re-rendering behavior.
-I've submitted feedback to Apple.~~

-I went the route of using an environment value, and that appears to have fixed the issue for this library.

 [swift-image]: https://img.shields.io/badge/swift-5.1-orange.svg
 [ios-image]: https://img.shields.io/badge/platforms-iOS%2013%20%7C%20macOS%2010.15%20%7C%20tvOS%2013%20%7C%20watchOS%206-222.svg